-Grant of the exemption to ESP will be subject to the following mandatory conditions, which are based upon operating conditions set forth for operation of UAS by public entities pursuant to Certificates of Authorization, with additional restrictions:
+Grant of the exemption to Exclusive Aerial, LLC will be subject to the following mandatory conditions, which are based upon operating conditions set forth for operation of UAS by public entities pursuant to Certificates of Authorization, with additional restrictions:

-- All operations to occur in Class G airspace. - Operations to avoid congested or populated areas, which are depicted in yellow on VFR charts. - Operations to be conducted over private or controlled-access property. - Permission from land owner/controller required before commencing any flight. - Operations to occur during Visual Flight Rules Meteorological Conditions (VMC). - Aircraft to remain within Visual Line of Sight (VLOS). - VLOS guaranteed with a cylinder of operation around operator of 1/2 nautical miles (NM). - o Cylinder walls may be expanded by observer with ability to control aircraft. - Operations to occur during daylight hours. - Above Ground Level (AGL) altitude to be restricted to 400 feet. - All operations conducted in vicinity of airport to remain more than 2.5 NM from centerline azimuth of runway centerline measured from runway thresholds. - Operator will file a NOTAM for each flight, as required. - All required permissions and permits will be obtained from territorial, state, county or city jurisdictions, including local law enforcement, fire, or other appropriate governmental agencies.
+- Operations to be conducted over private or controlled-access property. - Permission from land owner/controller required before commencing any flight. - Operations to occur during Visual Flight Rules Meteorological Conditions (VMC). - Aircraft to remain within Visual Line of Sight (VLOS). - o VLOS guaranteed with a cylinder of operation around operator of 1/2 nautical miles (NM). - o Cylinder walls may be expanded by observer with ability to control aircraft. - Operations to occur during daylight hours. - Above Ground Level (AGL) altitude to be restricted to 500 feet and below. - All operations conducted in vicinity of airport to remain more than 2.5 NM from centerline azimuth of runway centerline measured from runway thresholds.
+Unless otherwise approved by local airport authority and NOTAM'd as such - Operator will file a NOTAM for each flight, as required. - All required permissions and permits will be obtained from territorial, state, county or city jurisdictions, including local law enforcement, fire, or other appropriate governmental agencies.